Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Final Remarks

 If a test image has a similar chest to one of the images in the normal class but has a malignant lung resembling that in one of malignant cases, our local clustering methods will be able to identify it as a malignant case.
 Even if a testing image has a chest different in silhouette from all existing labeled images, we can deform all the chests from the images in the malignant class to the chest of the testing image.
 Then we use our approach to find if the testing image should be labeled a malignant image or not.

-The goal of our idea above is to deform, via the GBC deformation or Optimal transportation, more than 500 chest images with malignant lungs to the chest image in the test.
-Our method will determine whether the lung area in the testing image resembles any of the malignant cases, much like the process of doctors making diagnoses based on their experiences, i.e. the memory of thousands of images of malignant lungs, the deformation of these malignant lungs into the test chest, and the comparison of the testing image to make a diagnosis.
+The goal of the idea above is to deform, via the GBC deformation or Optimal transportation, more than 500 chest images with malignant lungs to the chest of the query image.
+Our method will determine whether the lung area in the testing image resembles any of the malignant cases, much like the process of doctors making diagnoses based on their experiences, i.e. the memory of thousands of images of malignant lungs, the deformation of these malignant lungs into the chest of the query image, and the comparison of the testing image to make a diagnosis.
 On the other hand, we will have more than 10,000 labeled images by deforming all malignant lungs and begnin lungs to each of normal lungs as artificially labeled images for training.
-We leave the generation of these images over the entire dataset to future work.
+One of the main research problems is to identify some landmark points along the boundary of the chest so that the deformation can be done accurately.
+We leave the generation of landmarks of these images over the entire dataset to future work.